devnull-tools/rboss/README.md

       end
     }

+Customizing health, formatters and colors are the same as customizing in rboss-cli.
 You can use the indexes of the values (in that case, 2 for :max and 0 for :using) or the header values in downcase and underscores.

 Using jboss-profile
 -----------